-Healthy, versatile, and totally adaptable, nothing curbs a crunch craving quite like a healthy, homemade sweet and salty trail mix.
+Healthy, versatile, and totally adaptable, nothing curbs a crunch craving quite like a healthy trail mix recipe.
+You’ll love this sweet and salty version!

 Every afternoon it strikes me.
 Somewhere in the lull between lunch and dinner that twinge of hunger appears, and the crunch monster inside me starts a-grumbling.